zio/zio/docs/howto/test_effects.md

 }

 test("One can control time for failing effects too") {
-  val failingLogger = ZLayer.succeed(new LoggingService {
+  val failingLogger = ZDeps.succeed(new LoggingService {
     override def log(msg: String): ZIO[Any, Exception, Unit] = ZIO.fail(new Exception("BOOM"))
   })